WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/f.md

 ## file

-Whenever possible, use a more specific term, such as document, zip file, or CSS file.
+Whenever possible, use a more specific term, such as *document, zip file*, or *CSS file*.

 See also [filename](#filename).